 A degree in construction management prepares you to take charge of building projects, from industrial buildings and roads to homes and hospitals.

 It’s a demanding profession that sometimes requires long hours, but the rewards can be great.
-The average starting salary our recent graduates reported was over $60,000.

 You will learn the basics of surveying, utility systems, construction, and materials.
 The construction management program focuses on building and commercial construction with a lesser emphasis on heavy civil (for example, highways and dams), industrial, and residential construction.

 Credentials students can obtain include:

 - ACI Concrete Field Testing - Grade I